trezor/trezor-firmware/tools/README.md

   * schema validity in `defs/coins/*.json`
   * availability of bitcore/blockbook backends
   * icon format
-  * support data, i.e., that `support.json` matches the rest of data

 * __`coins_json`__: generates `coins.json` for use in python-trezor, connect
   and wallet.
 By default outputs to current directory.